rails/sprockets/guides/source_maps.md

 # Source Maps

 This is mostly a guide for developers of Sprockets, contents may change without notice.
+For a base level description see [What is a source map](https://schneems.com/2017/11/14/wtf-is-a-source-map/).

 ## What is a source map?